FAQ

 How many facilitators do you need?

-• Larger or complex events → more facilitators may be needed to manage dynamics, provide feedback, or adapt in real time
+Larger or complex events → more facilitators may be needed to manage dynamics, provide feedback, or host breakout groups so these stay focused on task.

 Other services